Advantages of Bifacial Solar Panels

 4. In Every Way, Trackers are Better than Trackers

-Although the price of installing trackers that use traditional panels is less expensive than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
-There aren’t any moving parts so you don’t need to be concerned about breaking them.
+Although the price of installing trackers with traditional panels is less expensive than{ that of|| those with} Bifacial panels, they will yield similar quantities.
+There aren’t any moving parts and you do not have to worry about them breaking.

 5. Similar to normal solar cells